BrendanChing/NeatNotes/README.md

 - Button to delete note
 - Alert to confirm deletion or go back

-**As a user I want to be able to login so that I can view, create, update and delete my personal notes.**
+**As a user I want to be able to login so that I can privately view, create, update and delete my personal notes.**

 Acceptance Criteria:
 - Front end form to input login details